apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### JDBC Password Management

 Database settings for this feature are available [here](Configuration-Properties-Common.html#database-settings) under the configuration key `cas.authn.pm.jdbc`.
+Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.pm.jdbc`.

 ```properties
 # The two fields indicated below are expected to be returned